First Walkers

 Symptoms of Hyperhidrosis in Kids

 Hyperhidrosis refers to excessive sweating beyond the body's regular need for temperature regulation.
-According to the American Academy of Dermatology, your little one may get symptoms such as:
+According to the American Academy of Dermatology, your little one may get symptoms such as [1]:

-• Excessively sweaty feet: More than occasional post-play moisture, consider if their feet remain damp even in cool environments or during minimal activity.
+• Excessively Sweaty Feet: More than occasional post-play moisture, consider if their feet remain damp even in cool environments or during minimal activity.

-• Skin changes: Skin turns soft, white, and peels in certain areas
+• Skin Changes: Skin turns soft, white, and peels in certain areas

 • Interference with everyday activities: Does sweating cause difficulty in your toddler's day-to-day activities?